akinov/docs-to-ai-rules/README.md

 This tool processes Markdown files in the `doc/rules` directory (or the specified source directory) and generates rule files for AI agents.
 The generated files are saved in the directories of the specified services.

-- For Cursor: `./.cursor/rules`
+- For Cursor: `./.cursor/rules` with `.mdc` extension
-- For Cline: `./.cline/rules`
+- For Cline: `./.cline/rules` with `.md` extension

-If multiple services are specified, files with the same content will be generated in each service's directory.
+If multiple services are specified, files will be generated in each service's directory with the appropriate file extension for that service.

 ## Adding Custom Services